 Ruhuna Tea Region

-Ruhuna tea defines as ‘low-grown’. and The districts contain a number of sub-districts such as the Ratnapura/Balangoda, Deniyaya, Matara, Galle.
+Ruhuna tea defines as ‘low-grown’ tea.
+The districts contain a number of sub-districts such as the Ratnapura/Balangoda, Deniyaya, Matara, Galle.

-Ruhuna tea area was a latecomer to tea.
-In 1900, the first estates opened up among the foothills of the central mountain massif, at a convenient distance from Galle and Matara with their road and rail connexion to the capital.
+This area was a latecomer to the Ceylon tea.
+In 1900, the first estates opened up among the foothills of the central mountain massif, at a convenient distance from Galle and Matara.

-Before introducing the tea, this zone of moderate climate, watered by several small rivers.
+In addition, before introducing the tea to this area, the zone was a moderate climate, watered by several small rivers.

-This area devoted to the cultivation of spices.
+Further, this area very popular with the cultivation of spices.

-The soil of Ruhuna combines with the low elevation of the estates, causes the tea-bush to grow rapidly.
+The soil of Ruhuna combines with the low elevation.
+Therefore, the tea-bush to grow rapidly.